armstrongl/awesome-rimworld/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for contributing to this awesome list!
-Please follow these guidelines.
+Thank you for contributing to this curated list of RimWorld mods, tools, and resources!
+Please follow these guidelines to help maintain quality and consistency.

 ## Adding an Item

 ### Requirements

-- The item must be relevant to the list topic
+- The item must be relevant to RimWorld (mods, tools, guides, or community resources)
-- The item should be well-maintained and of high quality
 - You should have personal experience with the item
+- **Quality criteria for mods:**
+  - Actively maintained (updated within the last year preferred)
+  - Good community reputation (positive reviews, active discussion)
+  - Compatible with the current RimWorld version (1.5+)
+  - No known game-breaking bugs or conflicts with popular mods

 ### Format